keygen-sh/example-cryptographic-verification/README.md

 Cryptographically validating encrypted and signed licenses can be used to implement offline licensing, as well as adding additional security to your licensing model.
-All that is needed to cryptographically validate a license is your account's RSA public key.
+All that is needed to cryptographically validate a license is your account's public key.

 The license's policy _must_ implement one of the following [schemes](https://keygen.sh/docs/api/#policies-create-attrs-scheme):

+- `ED25519_SIGN`
 - `RSA_2048_PKCS1_SIGN_V2`
 - `RSA_2048_PKCS1_PSS_SIGN_V2`
 - `RSA_2048_PKCS1_ENCRYPT`